tensorflow/tensorflow/tensorflow/lite/tools/pip_package/README.md

 ## Usage

 Note, unlike tensorflow this will be installed to a `tflite_runtime` namespace.
-You can then use the Tensorflow Lite interpreter as.
+You can then use the TensorFlow Lite interpreter as.

 ```python
 from tflite_runtime.interpreter import Interpreter